mala-lab/SEMPO/README.md

 ## 📚 Pre-training Data

-## Requirements
+## ⚙️ Installation

-To install requirements:
+Install Pytorch 2.1.2+cu118 with Python 3.10, and then install the dependencies:

 ```setup
 pip install -r requirements.txt
 ```

->📋  SEMPO is implemented in Pytorch 2.1.2+cu118 with Python 3.10.
-All the experiments are run on 4 A6000-48G GPUs.

 ## Pre-training